Yangon Central railway station: 1877–1954

 Yangon Central railway station was first built in 1877 by the British to support Burma's first railway line, from Yangon to Pyay.
 The station was located on the southern side of the railway compound on the upper block of Phayre Street (now Pansodan Street) in the downtown area.
 The building was designed in the British Victorian style and the access roads were bordered by grassy lawns.
 The beauty of the property prompted locals to praise the new structure as the Fairy Station.

-The station became a favorite target for Japanese bombers during World War II.
-In 1943 it was destroyed by British forces retreating to India.
+The station became a prominent target for Japanese bombers during World War II.
+In 1943, it was destroyed by British forces retreating to India.

 The station was rebuilt following the war according to a design based on Burmese traditional architectural styles, drawn by engineer Hla Thwin.
 The new structure was 5110 m2 in size.
 To the north were grass lawns, gardens and wide access lanes.
 The new design was approved by the Railway Authority on 7 May 1946.
 Construction was started in January 1947 by engineer Sithu U Tin and completed in May 1954 at a total cost of K4.75 million.
 The opening ceremony of the new Yangon Central railway station was held on 5 June 1954.

-The structure is listed on the Yangon City Heritage List.